 DUI murder may also be called “Watson murder” in a court of law.
 A conviction for DUI murder carries the same penalty as other acts of second-degree murder.

-California Penal Code Section 187 establishes the conditions necessary for a homicide to be considered murder, as well as the various penalties for different types of murder.
-In order to properly prepare for any court proceedings with a PC 187 charge, it’s important to work with an experienced Los Angeles murder lawyer to prepare an adequate defense.
+California Penal Code Section 187: Murder establishes the conditions necessary for a homicide to be considered murder, as well as the various penalties for different types of murder.
+In order to properly prepare for any court proceedings with a PC 187 charge, it’s essential to work with an experienced Los Angeles murder lawyer to prepare an adequate defense.

 Accidentally killing someone is not always considered murder in the state of California.
 However, if someone intentionally acted in a way they knew could endanger someone else, claiming the death was accidental may not work.

 California does not hold acts of killing someone in self-defense to be murder.
-Individuals who only act to defend themselves or other people should not be convicted of murder under PC 187.
+Individuals who only act to defend themselves or other people should not face a conviction for the crime of murder under PC 187.

 You Were Falsely Accused